What is a Voicemail Drop and How to Leverage It to Improve Your Prospecting

 What is a Voicemail Drop?

-At its simplest, voicemail dropping is literally ‘dropping’ a pre-recorded message into someone’s voicemail inbox.
+At its simplest, voicemail dropping — also referred to as a pre-recorded voicemail — is literally ‘dropping’ a pre-recorded message into someone’s voicemail inbox.
 Their phone doesn’t ring, but they do get a notification that they have a new message.

 Why Use It?

 It’s effective.
 While it’s easy to ignore or decline a phone call, people are far less inclined to delete a voicemail without at least listening to it.
 In fact, voicemail drop providers like Drop Cowboy boast a response rate between 5-20%.

 It’s affordable.
 Depending on the provider and plan, it can cost just a few cents per message delivered.